Melissa Parke

 Melissa Parke (born 11 August 1966) is a former Australian Labor Party politician and UN human rights lawyer, who served as Member for the federal electoral Division of Fremantle in the Australian House of Representatives from 2007 to 2016.
 In 2013 Parke was appointed by Prime Minister Kevin Rudd as Minister for International Development and served in that capacity until Labor lost government later that year.

 Prior to entering politics, Parke worked as a lawyer for the United Nations.
 Between 1999 and 2007 she worked for the UN in Kosovo, Lebanon, Gaza, and New York.
 She also worked as a law lecturer at Murdoch University, the principal solicitor at the Bunbury Community Legal Centre, and in private legal practice in Sydney and Western Australia.

 She retired from politics at the 2016 federal election.
 In September 2017 Parke was appointed as an Ambassador for the International Campaign to Abolish Nuclear Weapons (ICAN).
-In October 2017 ICAN was announced as the winner of the 2017 Nobel Peace Prize for its role in achieving the Treaty on the Prohibition of Nuclear Weapons.
 She was appointed executive director of ICAN in 2023.

-In December 2017, and again in 2018, 2019 and 2020, Parke was appointed by the UN Human Rights Commissioner to the "Group of Eminent Experts on Yemen", to investigate human rights violations in Yemen.
+In December 2017, and again in 2018, 2019, and 2020, Parke was appointed by the UN Human Rights Commissioner to the "Group of Eminent Experts on Yemen", to investigate human rights violations in Yemen.

-In April 2019, she was selected by the Australian Labor Party to contest the federal seat of Curtin, but stepped down from her candidacy following a media campaign against her because of her advocacy for Palestinian rights.
+In April 2019, she was selected by the ALP to contest the federal seat of Curtin, but stepped down from her candidacy following a media campaign against her because of her advocacy for Palestinian rights.

-Parke is currently the Executive Director of the International Campaign to Abolish Nuclear Weapons (ICAN).

-Background and early career
+Early life and education

-Parke grew up in the south-west of Western Australia on her parents' apple farm in Donnybrook.
-She attended public schools in Donnybrook and Bunbury and completed a Bachelor of Business (with Distinction) at Curtin University in 1989.
-This was followed by a law degree at the University of New South Wales and subsequently in 1998 a Master of Laws (LLM) in public international law at Murdoch University where she lectured in 1999.
+Melissa Parke was born on 11 August 1966 in Bunbury, Western Australia.
+She grew up in the south-west of Western Australia on her parents' apple farm in Donnybrook.

+She attended public schools in Donnybrook and Bunbury.
+She completed a Bachelor of Business (with Distinction) at Curtin University in 1989.
+This was followed by a law degree at the University of New South Wales and subsequently in 1998 a Master of Laws (LLM) in public international law at Murdoch University.

+Early career

 From 1990 to 1994 Parke worked in law offices in Sydney and Bunbury and from 1994 to 1997 as solicitor-in–charge at the Bunbury Community Legal Centre.
 It was during this period that she unsuccessfully contested the WA Legislative Assembly seat of Mitchell for Labor at the 1996 election.